dreilly369/CardDeckManager/README.md

 6. compare the response to the expected response
 5. Add calls to your post authentication code to handle saving the new deck state in the even of a successful authentication.
 A failed login should remove the previous challenge, but leave the deck state uneffected.

+## Workflow as a Stand alone Challenger
+Being able to generate challenges from the command line is more of a convenience thing.
+It prints out 4 cards to be expected and then the challenge string.
+You can read this output into another program to handle passing the challenge to the user.
+Currently, this method of challenge generation has a hardcoded Challenge Length of 4.

 ## Workflow as a Client Side Solver
 Since the application has the ability to solve supplied challenges, it can be used in place of a physical deck of cards with a copy of the .dck file on a second system.
 From the command line you can call: